 A Stocks and Shares ISA is not for everyone, which is why, when you apply for a Wealthify Investment Plan you’re asked a few suitability questions to make sure that investing is for you.
 It's also a good idea to check the different Stocks and Shares ISA rules.

 If you have multiple financial goals, you could open more than one ISA Plan with Wealthify to separate your investments.
 They could also have different investment styles.
 For example, you could have three Wealthify ISAs, one for your first house with a medium investment style, one for boosting your retirement fund with a higher risk investment style, and another for a once-in a life time trip you want to plan in five years’ time with a lower investment style as you don’t want to take as much risk.

 As long as your personal circumstances allow you to invest in higher risk plans, you can choose exactly how you invest your money and you can even do it ethically too.

 If you invested after the 1st April 2019, any money you hold in a Stocks and Shares ISA is protected under the FSCS up to £85,000.
 If you invested before the 1st April, the FSCS will cover up to £50,000.

-A Junior ISA has its own ISA allowance which is currently £4,368.
+A Junior ISA has its own ISA allowance and the Junior ISA allowance 2019/2020 is £4,368.
 A parent or guardian can set up a Junior ISA for their child, as long as the child is a UK resident, they’re under 18 and they don’t already have a Child Trust Fund.
 Like an adult ISA, a child can have both a Junior Cash ISA and a Junior Stocks and Shares ISA but they cannot have more than one of each type.

 With an ISA, you can open a new one every tax year, but with a Junior ISA, if you wanted to open a new one, the old one would need to be transferred and closed.